 Water contaminants come in many forms, depending on the source:

-If your water comes from a private well, you should hold off drinking it until the flooding has subsided.
-Even then, testing your well water to check for contaminants is particularly important, as any contaminants in the floodwater are likely to infiltrate well water.
+If your water comes from a private well, you should hold off drinking from this source until the flooding has subsided.
+Even then, testing your well water to check for contaminants is particularly important, as any contaminants in the floodwater are likely to get into well water.
 Testing will help decide what treatment is necessary given the new matrix of contaminants.

 If your water comes from the city, your water treatment plant will be working to identify and remove contaminants.
-As we have discussed elsewhere, testing your city water may still be the best course of action.
+As we have discussed elsewhere, testing your city water may still be the best course of action given that: